microsoft/CCF/doc/developers/kv/kv_serialisation.rst

 Transactions on private :cpp:class:`kv::Map` are encrypted before being serialised while transactions on public :cpp:class:`kv::Map` are only integrity-protected and readable by anyone with access to the ledger.

-.. note:: Transactions are serialised using MessagePack_ and to which is prepended a header for integrity protection.
+.. note:: Transactions are serialised to MessagePack_ with a prepended header for integrity protection.

 Serialised Format
 -----------------